uni-ts/uni-ts/docs/docs/model/best-practices.md

 - **Doesn't depend on anything except other domain models.**

-  Domain model is your system in its purest form.
-It focuses on describing concepts and rules without any knowledge on what database will be used, how the logging works, where the app will run (client or server), etc. Because of that, the only dependencies (imports) you should see in domain models are other domain models (e.g. `TodoList` may depend on `TodoItem`) and pure utility functions (e.g. from libraries like `lodash`).
+  A domain model is your system in its purest form.
+It focuses on describing concepts and rules without any knowledge of what database will be used, how the logging works, where the app will run (client or server), etc. Because of that, the only dependencies (imports) you should see in domain models are other domain models (e.g. `TodoList` may depend on `TodoItem`) and pure utility functions (e.g. from libraries like `lodash`).

 Below you can see some examples of domain (✅) and non-domain (❌) models for an e-commerce app.